typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 }
 ```

-*For brevity, I've defined member `class`es, but this article equally
+*For brevity, I’ve defined member `class`es, but this article equally
 applies if you are using abstract `type`s instead, as any Functional
 programmer of pure, virtuous heart ought to!*